Academic Appeals Procedure: UK (Nottingham)

 5 Further steps

-5.2 Students who consider that there has been a procedural irregularity which has disadvantaged the student in the manner in which the appeal process has been conducted may write to the Deputy Director (Academic Administration) of the Academic Services Division.
-Such requests should be sent within 30 days of the student being notified of the decision.
-Where appropriate, the Deputy Director (Academic Administration) may liaise with the Chair of the Academic Appeals Committee in conducting the review and determining an appropriate outcome.
-The Chair of AAC may substitute a decision on behalf of the University.
+5.1 Students who consider that the University has failed to carry out its duty to act fairly in the application of the Academic Appeals Policy may write to the Director of the Student Services – Service Development to request a review of their case.
+Such requests should be made within one month of the student being notified of the outcome of their application to appeal.
+The Director, or delegate acting on behalf of the Director, will conduct a review of the papers relating to the appeal and any other information supplied by the student.
+Where necessary, the Director or delegate may liaise with the Chair of the Academic Appeals Committee in conducting the review and in determining an appropriate outcome.
+The Chair may substitute a decision on behalf of the University.

 5.3 Guidance and advice about further steps should be sought, if required, from the Student Advice Centre.